validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 1. An OpenShift cluster (Go to [the OpenShift console](https://console.redhat.com/openshift/create)).
 Cluster must have a dynamic StorageClass to provision PersistentVolumes.
 See also [sizing your cluster](../../industrial-edge/cluster-sizing).
 1. (Optional) A second OpenShift cluster for edge/factory
-1. A GitHub account (and a token for it with repositories permissions, to read from and write to your forks)
 1. A quay account with the following repositories set as public:

     - http-ionic